vand3rlinden/vand3rlinden.github.io/content/post/mdo-rfc-compliant-emails.md

 One key standard is **RFC 5322 (Internet Message Format)**, which defines how sender address headers should be structured. **RFC 5322** is also referred to as the **P2 sender** or `From:` (`RFC5322.From`, `header.from`) header, which is the sender address visible to recipients.

+Properly RFC compliant P2 (`From:`) addresses are formatted as: `“Display Name" <email@address.com>`.
+This structure ensures that the displayname and email address are clearly defined and properly interpreted by email systems.

 Non-RFC compliant emails can be used to:

 - **Evade detection**: Malicious actors use malformed sender addresses to bypass filters and deliver harmful content directly to inboxes.